Click on the links below to learn more about the Journal of Managerial Issues.

 Pittsburg State University

-Telephone: 620-235-4547
+Phone: 620-235-4547

 Editorial Policy

 The Journal of Managerial Issues seeks to publish the highest quality business research across the functional areas of business.
-The emphasis of the journal is on empirical work, though conceptual and methodological works are occasionally accepted for publication.
+The emphasis of the Journal is on empirical work, though conceptual and methodological works are occasionally accepted for publication.
 The overriding criterion for publication in the JMI is the knowledge readers will gain about the theory and practice of business management.
 The JMI is intended to foster research from a variety of business school and related disciplines.
 As such, the JMI is open to, and encourages a wide range of emerging and established methods, approaches, and problem areas within the domain of business research.
 Articles accepted for publication must present substantive and significant managerial implications.

 Articles published are not necessarily the opinions of the JMI, the editors, or Pittsburg State University.
 Statements by authors appearing in the Journal are the exclusive responsibility of the authors themselves.
 Authors are allowed to express their opinions with the intention being to encourage and stimulate a free flow of ideas.